 Step 1: Volunteer Application

-Please fill out our volunteer application, available in Word, PDF or online format.
-(Note: If you are a junior volunteer, you and your parent or guardian must fill out separate applications.)
+Please fill out our volunteer application by clicking here (Note: If you are a junior volunteer, you and your parent or guardian must fill out separate applications.)
 Once the Volunteer Program Manager receives and reviews your application, there will be a short one-on-one interview call.
 At the end of the call, you may sign up for an orientation class.

 Step 2: Orientation Class